golden-api/rust_spreadsheet/README.md

 cargo run --release --features gui -- 10 10
 ```
 **Interaction**:
-- Click to select cells or drag to select ranges.
+- Click to select cells or Right Click on first and last to select the range between them.
-- Enter formulas in the top input bar (e.g., `=A1+5`).
+- Enter formulas in the top input bar (e.g., `=A1+5` in the command mode else just write A1+5 and enter).
-- Use keyboard shortcuts (e.g., arrow keys for navigation, Ctrl+C/Ctrl+V for copy/paste).
+- Use keyboard shortcuts (arrow keys for navigation, Ctrl+E/Ctrl+T/Ctrl+R for copy/cut/paste,space key on a cell to enter edit-cell mode,Esc key to   switch to command mode or cancel a formula).
-- Save or load spreadsheets via the UI dialog.
+- Save spreadsheets in csv file like an excel sheet with constraint (fcsv <filename>) or like a plain csv file(csv <filename>) in the command mode .
-- Apply themes or animations through style settings.
+- Apply themes or animations through style settings(by themes button you may select or also change the pre-defined themes check from help command in cmd mode)

 Alternatively, use the Makefile target for GUI mode with maximum dimensions:
 ```bash